Ereece95/Baseball-VR/README.md

 ### Items Implemented:

-- Different pitch types
+- More pitch types: {Slider and Sinker}
-- Retrieve the stats from MLB website
+- Use the stats from MLB website to throw pitches and where to go in the strike zone
-- Have the camera pan to follow the ball
+- Have flags appear when hit the ground
-- Have th eball randomly apply force in a random direction (For now)
+- Have the ball randomly apply force in a random direction (For now) -Have ball collide with a bat rather than a spacebar press
-- Upgrade the GUI
+- Upgrade the GUI and add to it
-- Implement a state machine
+- Display the players stats upon leaving the game
+- Have a video comparison for good ways to swing a bat
+- Add Audio and more Art
-- Keep track of hits and misses
+- Add different levels of difficulty